 April’s Journey

 Back in 2007, I was creating art as a hobby while working as full time Registered Nurse in post open heart surgery in Victoria, BC, Canada.
-Fast forward 13+ years and I am now working as a full-time artist, having traded in my stethoscope for a paintbrush!
+Fast forward 16+ years and I am now working as a full-time artist, having traded in my stethoscope for a paintbrush!
 I create colourful acrylic paintings that reflect my deep connection with west coast nature, especially trees.
 My favourite place to be is in the forest and my artwork aims to provide the viewer with a calming escape to the forest whenever they may need it.
 My work also explores the ways in which we are similar to the nature that surrounds us and what we can learn from the harmony of the forest.
-I work from my backyard studio among the trees in Maple Ridge near Vancouver BC and I’m often kept company by my dog Maple, who of course was named after a tree!
+I recently moved from Maple Ridge to Nanaimo BC and work from my home based studio.
+There is no shortage of inspiration for my art here in Vancouver Island!

 I am grateful to have people all over the world own my original paintings in their private collections.
 My work can be found online, at art fairs and public galleries.
 I offer a line of reproductions including greeting cards, prints and home decor items that can be found in shops around Canada and on my website.
 I have created many public art projects including a mural for the BC Children’s hospital, a painting of a salmon sculpture for the City of Coquitlam and a painting for a collaborative jewelry project given to Kate and Prince William by the Governer General of BC.